khalid-naami/khalid-naami.github.io/blog/2026-05-07-risk-metrics-guide.md

 date: 2026-05-07T18:00:00+00:00
 ---

-# Risk Metrics Unveiled: From Sharpe Ratio to Multi-Dimensional VaR
+# Risk Metrics 101: VaR, Beta, Sharpe & Sortino

 In the world of investing, everyone loves to talk about returns.
 But returns are only half of the story.
 Professional trading is not about how much you make, but how much you *risk* to make it.
 To transition from a retail speculator to a professional portfolio manager, you must master the mathematical metrics that quantify risk.